 Vax LMU is the university’s confidential vaccination documentation portal.
-All LMU staff, faculty, and students are asked to upload proof of vaccination in order to be exempt from campus testing and mask mandates.
+All LMU staff, faculty, and students are asked to upload proof of vaccination in order to be exempt from campus testing.
 To upload, simply open lmu.edu/vaxlmu on your phone, snap a photo of your vaccination card once you’re in the app, and submit.
 If you need help uploading your card, you may visit the COVID Testing Center inside the Burns Rec Center and a staff member will assist you.

 Are visitors allowed on campus?

 Yes.
 Starting May 1, the LMU Drive entrance to the Westchester campus will reopen to external guests.
 Guests will no longer need a pre-approved access placard to attend a scheduled event, Mass, or athletics competition.
 Also, Lion Health Check will no longer be required.
 On May 9, the Loyola Blvd. entrance will reopen to pedestrians.

 Until May 1, all visitors and events with external guests must be pre-approved by the area’s Dean or Vice President or designee.
 Note that ride share and food delivery drivers do not require pre-approval.